EMCQable/eficode19/README.md

 ##Parts

 In /backends there are two backends that run in AWS Lambda.
-The endpoint_poller is run with a cron job (37 * * * ? * ), that is once an hour 37 minutes past.
-The data is put into a DynamoDB database.
+The endpoint_poller is run with set intervals once every hour..
+The data is put into a MongoDB database.

-The http_endpoint works as a backend for the frontend in /src .
-The API is an AWS API Gateway API, which invokes the endpoint code.
+There's a simple backend for GET requests which scan the database.

 In the frontend, there's a React App with a redux store.
 The actual visualization is rendered with react-vis.

+The frontend and backend are made into docker images and run with docker-compose.